dps923/winter2020/weekly-schedule.md

 > Our "week" consists of a Thursday lecture, and a Monday computer-lab.

-Most tests are on Mondays (except for Test 2 on Thursday, February 20).
 All assignments are due on Mondays.

 Please note that *the schedule may change*, and that it is your responsibility to know the current schedule.